 It’s important to recognize the role a professional’s help can play in conquering stress and anxiety.
 They can help you find ways to reduce the impact stress has on you.
 They might suggest meditation, visualization, or talk therapy.
 These techniques allow you to reduce your stress load while counteracting any negative physical impacts.

 They can also teach you how to face stressful situations without buckling under pressure.
 Strategies to deal with stressful situations may include visualization of possible future scenarios, pre-scripted responses to requests or demands you cannot handle, or role-playing ways to resolve conflict.

 Psychologists and doctors can use hypnosis to put you into a deeply relaxed state.
 This helps minimize the physical impact stress will have on your body.
 Hypnosis can then be used to alter the way you act and the responses you have to particular stressors.

 Talk Therapy or CBT

-If stress has become debilitating, a doctor or therapist may use cognitive-behavioral therapy (CBT) to change the way we think about or react to particular stressors.
+If stress has become debilitating, a doctor or therapist may use cognitive behavioral therapy (CBT) to change the way you think about or react to particular stressors.
 If you understand why you react the way you do, you may be able to change your response.

-Biofeedback measures your body’s response to stress in real time (for example, heart rate, muscle tension, breathing, brain waves.
+Biofeedback measures your body’s response to stress in real time — for example, your heart rate, muscle tension, breathing, and brain waves.
 When you recognize your body’s response to stress, you can employ relaxation techniques like deep breathing, yoga, meditation, or visualization faster and hopefully with better success.
 Because biofeedback works in real time, you can try a variety of relaxation techniques to see which works best at calming your stress responses.